Weather forecast for July 3: Light rains likely in Bengaluru, Chennai

-Hot and humid days ahead for Delhi as Monsoon to remain weak.
+New Delhi, July 2: Hot and humid days ahead for Delhi as Monsoon to remain weak.
 Here is the weather forecast for Bengaluru, Delhi, Hyderabad, Chennai and Mumbai for July 3.

 Bengaluru: